 Your budget rests at your fingertips, with a bounty of apps available to keep you on track.
 Your parents had to keep receipts and enter them in a monthly ledger, then do the math.
-All you must do when you run through the drive-thru for lunch, or pick up a bottle of wine as a gift for a friend, is punch the amount into the app and you’ll see at once how much you have left in your spending categories for the month.
+All you must do when you run through the drive-thru for lunch or pick up a bottle of wine as a gift for a friend is punch the amount into the app and you’ll see at once how much you have left in your spending categories for the month.
 Sometimes you don’t even have to do that if your debit or credit cards are linked to the app.

 Does your budget system maximize your savings?
 If it doesn’t, consider shaking up the way you do things and adopting the reverse budgeting method.

 Under a traditional budgeting system, you pay your bills first and yourself last.
 The rent, the car payment and insurance, the utilities, the grocery bill and your miscellaneous expenses, such as clothing and dining out with friends, all get a line item in the budget — with your savings often limited to what’s left over.